 How long can short-term plans last in Indiana?

-Additional Indiana regulations on short-term
+Additional Indiana regulations on short-term health plans

 The Indiana Department of Insurance conducts rate reviews for short-term plans, which must be filed using the state’s basic actuarial memo outline.